 ImageZ competitions for 2020/2021 season

-Through out the season we have competitions for our members to take part in.
-As a club that embraces digital photography we have both printed image and digital projected image competitions.
-We have six rounds of the league based ImageZ Club Challenge and three other “winner on the night” competitions during the season.
+Throughout the season we have competitions for all our members to enter.cut:take part in.
+As a club that embraces digital photography, we have both printed image and digital projected image competitions.
+During the season we have five rounds of the league based ImageZ Club Challenge and three other “winner on the night” competitions, remove: during the season.

 2020/21 competition schedule